Berkshire Coroners’ Office

 If a cause of death cannot be found at post mortem, or the coroner wishes to make further enquiries into the death, an investigation will be opened.

-The family will be informed, and interim death certificates will be issued in lieu of death certificates from the Registrar.
+The family will be informed, and temporary death certificates will be issued whilst awaiting official certificates from the registrar.

-If the pathologist has requested additional histological or toxicological analysis, the cause of death may not be confirmed for some months and the coroner’s office is unable to expedite this process.
+If the pathologist has requested additional histological or toxicological analysis, the cause of death may not be confirmed for some months.
+The coroner’s office can’t speed up this process.

-If the cause of death is subsequently found to be natural, paperwork will be issued to the relevant register office and the family will be able to register the death.
-There will be no further involvement from the Coroner’s Office.
+If the cause of death is found to be natural, paperwork will be issued to the relevant register office and the family will be able to register the death.
+There will be no further involvement from the coroner’s office.

 Inquests